 Companies and sole proprietors registered in the Commercial Register do not have to register separately as taxable persons with the Tax and Customs Board.
 Non-residents who operate in Estonia through a permanent establishment and who are not registered in the Commercial Register, or as non-resident employers, are required to register themselves as taxable persons.

-Registration as a person liable to value added tax is carried out with the Tax and Customs Board, though it may also be performed with the Commercial Register or through a Notary Public.
+Registration as a person liable to value added tax is carried out with the Tax and Customs Board, though it may also be performed with the Commercial Register or through a notary.

 For many areas of business, you need to apply for an activity licence.
 The classification of economic activities can be used to find out whether the chosen activity has special requirements and which activity licences should be obtained.